 Amidst ACA Uncertainty Affordability and Access to Care are Most Important to Americans: The TCHS 4th Annual Healthcare Survey

-The fourth annual TCHS healthcare survey shows that Americans continue to feel the most important aspect of the U.S. healthcare system is affordability, followed by ample meeting time with physicians during office visits.
+The fourth annual TCHS healthcare survey, released in November 2016, shows that Americans continue to feel the most important aspect of the U.S. healthcare system is affordability, followed by ample meeting time with physicians during office visits.
 On average, two in five (41 percent) consumers say being able afford the medical care is at the top of their healthcare priority list, and yet 56 percent of Americans feel healthcare costs are a very or somewhat significant source of stress – just behind housing costs, money and the economy.

 One in three Americans think healthcare-related costs, including premiums, deductibles and out-of-pocket expenses, have increased.
 More than half (58 percent) spend approximately $0 to $99 per month on routine health expenses and the majority (81 percent) say they can afford this level of spending.
 Since this survey started in 2013, approximately one-third more of Americans say they can afford healthcare costs today compared to four years ago.
 However, a large gap still remains in comparison with the uninsured, 63 percent of whom say they cannot afford routine healthcare expenses.

 After a three-year decline from a first-year peak of 21 percent, the percentage of those surveyed who are uninsured has held steady at 12 percent over the past year.
 Among the uninsured, the leading reasons for not having coverage are the perception that even with the tax penalty involved, it’s cheaper than buying a policy (26 percent) and not being aware of the mandate for coverage (22 percent).